biancaasan/Tema2/README.md

 # WeatherApp

 WeatherAPP is a meteorological monitoring application that aims to display weather data from different cities around the world using OpenWeatherMapApi.
-This application was developped using MVC architecture and is a JavaFX based application.
+This application was developped using MVC architecture and it is a JavaFX based application.

 ## GUI